Question Forms

 Let’s have a look at this example.
 On a very cold day, you may hear these conversations.
 The answers given are the correct ones.

-• Question: Its very cold today, isn’t it?
+• Question: It’s very cold today, isn’t it?

 • Answer: Yes, it is.